jinxo13/FetchTV-Helpers/README.md

 # FetchTV-Helpers
 Useful tools for FetchTV
-Tested with Python 2.7 and 3.7
+Tested with Python 3.7, requires at least Python 3.6.

 ## fetchtv_upnp.py
 I just got my FetchTV and I expected to be able to cast or view recordings on my other devices using the app.